 Diverging Roads: Theory-Based vs. Machine Learning-Implied Stock Risk Premia

-Keywords: stock risk premia, return forecasts, machine learning, theory-based return prediction
+Keywords: stock risk premia, option prices, machine learning

 JEL Classification: C53, C58, G12, G17